Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-5.md

 In this part we will optimize our Dockerfile and code so this only becomes relevant for our development cycle, not our other environments.

-We will also take a look at not making our applications dependent on the generating of the certificate on the host machine but rather from the application itself.

 ## Using environment variables

 Let's start with moving our hard-coded service URL in our `~/azurite-demo/demo-app/Program.cs` file to the `appsettings.json` file.